Certified Foodies - A food blog by siblings Mhel and Ken

 3. Add about 1 tbsp. of Worcestershire sauce and about a tbsp. of tomato paste.

-4. Add a pinch of Thyme and Rosemary.
+4. Add a pinch of thyme and rosemary.
 Adjust this to your liking.

 Note: I used dried thyme and rosemary, one that you can buy at grocery store.
 I personally use McCormick products, but, any will do.